Indira Gandhi: Parliament: Lok Sabha

+Rajya Sabha

+Personal life

 She married Feroze Gandhi at the age of 25, in 1942.
 Their marriage lasted 18 years until he died of a heart attack in 1960.
-They had two sons—Rajiv (b.
-1944) and Sanjay (b.
-1946).
-Initially, her younger son Sanjay had been her chosen heir, but after his death in a flying accident in June 1980, Gandhi persuaded her reluctant elder son Rajiv to quit his job as a pilot and enter politics in February 1981.
+They had two sons—Rajiv and Sanjay.
+Initially, her younger son Sanjay had been her chosen heir, but after his death in a flying accident in June 1980, Indira Gandhi persuaded her reluctant elder son Rajiv to quit his job as a pilot and enter politics in February 1981.
 Rajiv took office as prime minister following his mother's assassination in 1984; he served until December 1989.
-Rajiv Gandhi himself was assassinated by a suicide bomber working on behalf of LTTE on 21 May 1991.
+Rajiv Gandhi was assassinated by a suicide bomber working on behalf of LTTE on 21 May 1991.

-Gandhi's yoga guru, Dhirendra Brahmachari, helped her in making certain decisions and also executed certain top level political tasks on her behalf, especially from 1975 to 1977 when Gandhi "declared a state of emergency and suspended civil liberties."